RE/MAX National Housing Report for May 2025

 New Listings

-New Listings: 3 markets with the biggest year over year decrease
+New Listings: 3 markets with the biggest year over year increase

 Closed Transactions

-Closed Transactions: 3 markets with the biggest year over year decrease
+Closed Transactions: 3 markets with the biggest year over year increase

 Median Sales Price